-Top GOP lawmaker in Michigan falsely claims Capitol riots ‘staged,’ dismisses Trump supporters’ role
+Top GOP lawmaker in Michigan falsely claims Capitol riot was ‘staged,’ dismisses Trump supporters’ role

 “That’s been a hoax from day one,” Shirkey said.
 “That was all prearranged.”
 He wonders aloud why there was not “more security.”

-Shirkey also speaks crudely in the footage of Democratic Gov. Gretchen Whitmer, saying he has considered “inviting her to a fistfight on the Capitol lawn” and that “we’ve spanked her hard on budget, spanked her hard on appointments.”
+Shirkey also speaks crudely of Democratic Gov. Gretchen Whitmer, saying he has considered “inviting her to a fistfight on the Capitol lawn” and that “we’ve spanked her hard on budget, spanked her hard on appointments.”

 “It’s disappointing that Sen. Shirkey is spending his time on political potshots, indulging conspiracy theories, and expressing empathy for the insurrection at the U.S. Capitol building,” Whitmer’s office said in a statement, saying Whitmer is focused on “keeping people safe and getting Michigan back to work.”

 As news of the video spread Tuesday, Shirkey was already under renewed fire from Democrats in his state.
-The Michigan Democratic Party issued a statement Tuesday referring to a New York Times report that described Shirkey’s communications and appearances with leaders of armed protests, including with someone who allegedly conspired to kidnap Whitmer.
-Barnes, the Democratic Party Chair, said Shirkey “has embraced right-wing extremists with open arms.”
+The Michigan Democratic Party issued a statement Tuesday referring to a New York Times report that described Shirkey’s communications and appearances with leaders of armed protests, including with someone who was charged with conspiring to kidnap Whitmer.
+Barnes, the Democratic Party chair, said Shirkey “has embraced right-wing extremists with open arms.”

 Reis Thebault contributed to this report.